The graph of implicit edge dependencies for indecomposability and beyond: New indecomposability criteria

 One can exemplify the core idea of our methods to prove polytope indecomposability as a 1-player game.
 Pick a polytope $\pol$, and a starting edge $\pol[e]$: paint it red.
 Then recursively paint in red all edges that belong to a triangle with a red edge, or that are opposite to a red edge in a parallelogram.
 Once done, if the collection of red edges is connected (in the 1-skeleton of $\pol$) and if for each facet of $\pol$ there is at least one vertex of $\pol$ which belongs to one of the red edges, then the polytope $\pol$ is indecomposable. \Cref{fig:SmallDimPandQ} is a good example of the utility of such game.

-This first and easy version of the indecomposability game is already sufficient in many cases, but we can go far beyond, as illustrated in \Cref{fig:DiagrammFrameWork}.
-To this end, one should interpret of our main result, \cref{thm:mainthm}, as a meta-algorithm that can be used to prove the indecomposability of a framework (or a polytope).
-Indeed, it tells that to prove indecomposability one should find a large family of pairwise dependent edges, but how to find those is left open (just like classical criteria \cref{thm:Shephard,cor:McMullen1,cor:McMullen} left open how to find strong chains and strongly connected families).
+This first and easy version of the indecomposability game is already sufficient in many cases, but we can go far beyond.
+To this end, one should interpret of our main result, \Cref{thm:mainthm}, as a meta-algorithm that can be used to prove the indecomposability of a framework (or a polytope).
+Indeed, it tells that to prove indecomposability one should find a large family of pairwise dependent implicit edges, but how to find those is left open (just like classical criteria such as \Cref{thm:Shephard,cor:McMullen1,cor:McMullen} left open how to find strong chains and strongly connected families).